fpryor33/ConleyDynamics.jl/docs/src/man/lefschetz.md

   over a field with characteristic `p`, analogous to the case of a simplicial complex.
 If the characteristic is not specified, then the function defaults to the field ``GF(2)``.
+- [`get_cubical_coords`](@ref) determines the coordinates of all vertices of a given cubical complex from the cube labels.
+This vector can then be used for plotting purposes, see below.
 - [`create_cubical_rectangle`](@ref) creates a cubical complex
   covering a rectangle in the plane.
 The rectangle is given by the subset ``[0,nx] x [0,ny]`` of the plane, where the nonnegative